varadanarendra/skanai-incident-management/README.md

 ## Architecture

 This project follows a **feature-based monolithic architecture** with:

 - Clean separation of UI, state, and business logic
 - Framework-agnostic services
 - Micro-frontend ready structure

-See `monolithic.md` for detailed architecture documentation.
+See `README.md` for detailed architecture and setup documentation.

 ## Getting Started